panda1920/twitterImageDL/README.md

 2. Install dependencies with command `pipenv install`
 3. Execute build script build/build.bat

-Built files would be located at dist/gui and dist/twitter_image_dl.
+Built files would be located dist/twitter_image_dl.
 twitter_image_dl.exe is a standalone executable that does download tasks only.

 ## Using the app